 - This re-entering happens 'soon', still within the same reporting period as the departure; then the vehicle can in principle continue to drive around in the roadpricing area, using the (still valid) list of check cells in its SE.
 The OBU/SE will have to report normally, at the end of this period. - Re-entering happens 'late', in a subsequent reporting period.
 There is now a window for fraud, because the check locations from the reporting period of departure must be assumed to be publicly known.
-However, the vehicle will need an (updated) list of check cells before it can drive around after re-entering without any risk.
-It is at this point that it has to communicate with the TSP, to request the new list, and the TSP notices the missing report (from the period of departure); the TSP will impose a (hefty) penalty for not reporting upon leaving the territory.
+However, the vehicle will need an (updated) list of check cells before it can drive around after reentering without any risk.
+It is at this point that it has to communicate with the TSP, to request the new list, and the TSP notices the missing report (from the period of departure); the TSP will impose a (hefty) penalty.

 The first, ordinary way of reporting happens at the end of the reporting period, say once a month.
-Vehicles will be forced to report, because only after reporting will they receive the new list of check cells.
+Vehicles will be forced to report, because only after reporting they will receive the new list of check cells.
 Since there is some time in between entering one cell and entering the next one, the fee reporting need not interfere with the ordinary declaring.

 After (some time after) receiving the fee reports and distributing the new lists of check cells, the TSP goes into the auditing phase: tickets for check cells will be decrypted and inspected, possibly leading to penalties.
-Notice that this auditing does not require any interaction with the user - assuming appropriate tickets for check cells are submitted.
+Notice that this auditing does not require any interaction with the user-assuming appropriate tickets for check cells are submitted.

 (There is one practical issue related to performance.
-If all vehicles submit their fee report at 24:00 h of the last day of the month, communication channels will be overloaded.
+If all vehicles submit their fee report at 24:00 hours of the last day of the month, communication channels will be overloaded.
 Hence one may wish to allocate different reporting times to different vehicles, in order to balance the load.
-This involves some additional administration, including management of check cells lists and delay of auditing, but it does not change the system fundamentally.
-More pragmatically one may reserve for monthly fee submission several hours during the night, say between 23:00 and 6:00, and make driving free of charge during that short period.)
+This involves some additional administration, including management of check cells lists and delay of auditing, but it does not change the system fundamentally.)

-3. The protocol
+3 The Protocol

 This section describes our new, privacy-friendly ETP protocol.
-This protocol is a triple $\langle \$, \mathscr{U}, \mathscr{D} \rangle$ of polynomial-time interactive protocols.
-The Setup Protocol \$ is a two-party protocol involving the TSP and the SE.
+This protocol is a triple $\langle S, \mathcal{U}, \mathcal{D} \rangle$ of polynomial-time interactive protocols.
+The Setup Protocol S is a two party protocol involving the TSP and the SE.
 This protocol is run when a new SE is added to the system.
-The Update protocol $\mathcal U$ is a three-party protocol involving the SE, the TSP and the OBU.
+The Update protocol \mathcal{U} is a three party protocol involving the SE, the TSP and the OBU.
 This protocol runs periodically, at the end/begining of a billing period, e.g. monthly.
-The protocol Declare Segment $\mathcal D$ is a two-party protocol involving the SE and the OBU.
-This protocol runs every time that the vehicle enters a new cell - and also when the current cell ticket expires in the case of parking, see Section 7.
-Furthermore, we assume that the OBU is provided with a clock which keeps track of local time with reasonable accuracy.
+The protocol Declare Segment \mathcal{D} is a two party protocol involving the SE and the OBU.
+This protocol runs every time that the vehicle enters a new cell.